Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 1) Usage scale is not theoretical anymore

-OpenAI’s CEO has publicly stated that ChatGPT reached ~800 million weekly active users (Oct 2025).
+OpenAI's CEO has publicly stated that ChatGPT reached ~800 million weekly active users (Oct 2025) through various channels, including social media.
 TechCrunch

 Sky also references 800M weekly active users and notes that only a small share are paying subscribers.
 Sky News